CasaJasmina/scrum/README.md

 Here are two ways you can contribute your ideas, questions, and creativity to Casa Jasmina:

 * **Add a project.** You can add a project by making a "pull request" to this respository.
-Here's an explaination of how that works.
-You'll need a Github account.
+Here's an [explaination of how that works.](https://help.github.com/articles/creating-a-pull-request/) You'll need a Github account.

-[LINK to github on pull requests]

 * **Create or contribute to an issue.** If you have an idea of something that should be made or discussed, you can open a new issue.
 Be sure to add some detail and context, so others understand what you are trying to accomplish You can also pick up an existing issue and contribute to it.